shockch4rge/java-android-bitjam/README.md

 4. 'Like' songs
 6. Create playlists/add songs to existing ones

+I recommend beginner Android developers to look through this app's code.
+A lot of it is 're-compiled' Stack Overflow questions and answers that newbies would search for, so this project may help you fix certain things!
+A few Java fundamentals are required.

-Note: This Android app does not follow the MVVM architecture.
+Note: This Android app does not 100% follow the MVVM architecture.
 It looks like a mess right now but this might/will be fixed in the future.